Skip to content

 To create a new monitoring:

-1. Ensure artwork is in Ready status (no active monitoring)
+1. Ensure artwork is in ready status (no active monitoring)

 2. Return to Phase 1 (Setup)